- Course length

 - Smaller group teaching - 9 hours of teaching in the make-up and/or special effects studios

-- Tutorials - 3 hours being a mixture of personal, group and academic tutorials per week
+- Tutorials - 3 hours of a mixture of personal, group and academic tutorials per week

 In addition, you are expected to commit to approximately 20 hours a week of your own study time in preparation for teaching sessions and preparing for and completing assessment.
-UCB Online provides a 24 hour access to learning and support material.
+Canvas, our online portal, provides a 24-hour access to learning and support material.

 Assessment is designed to provide you with the opportunity to demonstrate your strengths in a number of ways and so a variety of assessment methods are used.
-As this is a highly vocationally based programme, there is a greater emphasis of assessment by way of coursework which may include some written work, portfolio work as well as practically based activities such as assessments of technical skills and/or presentations.
+As this is a highly vocationally-based programme, there is greater emphasis of assessment by way of coursework to include written work and a portfolio, as well as practical activities such as assessments of technical skills and/or presentations.

 An estimated breakdown of the assessment for this course is as follows: